 With the beginning of the main phase, the current again intensifies to 1.61 A/m at MLat = 57.6°.
-The EE variations in density and latitudinal position during the orbits 16231-16233 proceed analogeous to the SYM/H changes: the more intense SYM/H, the closer to the equator shifts the EE peak and the stronger becomes its current density.
+390 The EE variations in density strength and latitudinal position during the orbits 16231-16233 proceed analogeous to the SYM/H SymH changes: the more intense SYM/H SymH, the closer to the equator shifts the EE peak and the stronger becomes its current density intensity.

-But such an accordance is broken again in the maximum of the main phase similar to orbits 16229 and 16230: SYM/H increases in intensity, while the EE in its peak diminishes to 0.44 A/m and even 0.29 A/m at MLat = 61.0°.
-The EE peak amounts to 0.23 A/m at MLat = 65.2° during orbit 16236 in the recovery phase and diminishes further to values <0.2 A/m during the subsequent orbits, which complicates the identification of the EE position.
-This way the EE follows with its varying current densities at auroral latitudes the creation and main phases of the magnetic storm.
-It should be noted, that SYM/H remains still significant during the recovery phase, with values of ~-60 nT.
-This exceeds the intensity of SYM/H during the substorm interval and at the beginning of the storm main phase, while the EE during the recovery phase is much smaller than during the substorm interval.
+But such an accordance is broken again in the maximum of the main phase similar to orbits 1622934 and 162305: SYM/H SymH increases in intensity, while the EE in its peak diminishes to

+- 395 0.44 A/m and even 0.29 A/m at MLat = $61.0^{\circ}$ .
+The EE peak amounts to 0.23 A/m at MLat = $65.2^{\circ}$ during orbit 16236 in the recovery phase and diminishes further to values <0.2 A/m during the subsequent orbits, which complicates the identification of the EE position.
+This way the EE follows with its varying current densities at auroral latitudes the growth (or creation) and main phases of the magnetic storm.
+It should be noted, that SYM/H SymH remains still significant during the recovery - 400 phase, with values of $\sim$ -60 nT.
+This exceeds the intensity of SYM/H SymH during the substorm interval and at the beginning of the storm main phase, while the EE during the recovery phase is much smaller than during the substorm interval.

-- 310 In contrast to the EE, a westward current exists on the dayside sector during the whole interval considered, except the two first orbits, and achieves during the substorm interval values of 1.1-1.3 A/m within the peaks at 64°<MLat<70°.
+In contrast to the EE, a westward current exists on the dayside sector during the whole interval considered, except the two first orbits, and achieves during the substorm interval values of 1.1- variations in the EE peak.
+During the maximum of the main phase the WE peak diminishes to 410 0.8-0.25 A/m at 71°<MLat<74° in antiphase to SYM/H SymH.

+405 1.3 A/m within the peaks at 64° <MLat<70°.
 It is obvious that the WE does not attain the CHAMP meridian (~14-16 MLT) during the first two orbits, while it strengthens in the nighttime sector and propagates toward the evening hours.
-During the orbits 16231-16233, the latitude and density of - the WE peak changes in phase with the SYM/H intensity, analogous to the current variations in the EE peak.
-During the maximum of the main phase the WE peak diminishes to 0.8-0.25 A/m at 71°<MLat<74° in antiphase to SYM/H.
+During the orbits 16231-16233, the latitude and density strength of the WE peak changes in phase with the SYM/H SymH intensity, analogous to the current